Arihant-A/Arihant_1/a/README.md

 ---

-## Lab 4 - Special Case Arithmetic: Multiply by 2 and Multiply by 9
+## Special Case Arithmetic: Multiply by 2 and Multiply by 9

 This lab demonstrates one of the most important optimizations in digital design: **recognizing that certain arithmetic operations require zero logic gates** when the operands are powers of 2 (or sums of powers of 2).